xiaoman89/xiaoman/content/authors/admin/_index.md

 ---

 ## About Me
-Xiaoman Lu is a first-year PhD student in the department of Computer Science at the University of Warwick, specializing in artificial intelligence with a focus on DeepFakes detection and digital security.
+I’m a PhD candidate in Computer Science at the University of Warwick, specializing in artificial intelligence with a focus on DeepFakes detection.